-Over the past two Yearly Meetings we have been thinking about living out our faith in the world.
-We have learned that this requires us to be truthful, to speak truth to power, to act from the right place, and to seek support from like-minded groups in order to build movements that can slowly change the world.
+Over the past two Yearly Meetings we thought about living out our faith in the world.
+We learned this requires us to be truthful, to speak truth to power, to act from the right place, and to seek support from like-minded groups in order to build movements that can slowly change the world.

-In 2017 we will consider what action we can take and join, how we can use the tools we already have to elicit change, and how we can support each other (both Quakers and others) in doing so.
+In 2017 we considered what action we can take and join.
+How we can use the tools we already have to elicit change, and how we can support each other (both Quakers and others) in doing so.

 - Naomi Klein's This changes everything

 - Alastair McIntosh's Soil and soul and more recent books and articles

 - Helen Steven's 2005 Swarthmore Lecture: No extraordinary power

 - George Lakey's Toward a living revolution: a five-stage framework for creating radical social change

 - Ben Pink Dandelion's 2014 Swarthmore Lecture: Open for transformation

 - Barry Morley's Beyond consensus: salvaging sense of the meeting (Pendle Hill Pamphlet 307), which addresses the need to test concerns and seek unity in that testing, and the possible consequences of accepting consensus)

 Spiritual preparation activities